NumberedLilys/calendar/README.md

 ## Benchmark and Profiling

 For Benchmark and Profiling information, refer to profile.txt.

 We used gprof for the benchmarking.

-The most time consuming part of the program is the UI, which takes abbout 366.9 ms to run.
+The most time consuming part of the program is the UI, which takes about 366.9 ms to run.

 ## Roadmap
 - Task Page